 1. Purpose

-The purpose of these guidelines is to identify potential sources of conflicts of interest which could arise in association with EBK’s business, and to describe which measures have been established to prevent such conflicts.
-See section 35, paragraph 2 of the CRR/CRD IV regulations.
+The purpose of these guidelines is to identify potential conflicts of interest which may arise in connection with EBK's business operations and describe the measures which have been established to prevent them, see section 35(2) of the CRR/CRD regulations.

 2. Assessing potential conflicts of interest

-The company’s management is responsible for conducting regular assessments of potential sources of conflicts of interest in the company at least once a year.
-Such assessments will also need to be conducted in such circumstances as the choice of new priority areas, the selection of new partners, or where close ties with partners (including brokers, facilitators, banks, system suppliers and service providers) are perceived as a possible source of conflicts of interest with the employer or clients.
-The annual assessment is conducted by the company’s heads of departments and the CEO in connection with the annual review of internal control.
-The assessment must as a minimum consider whether EBK, its employees or persons who act on its behalf could find themselves in positions where they:
+The company’s management is responsible for performing regular assessments of potential sources of conflicts of interest in the company at least once a year.
+Such assessments will also need to be performed in such circumstances as the choice of new priority areas, the selection of new partners, or where close ties with partners (including brokers, facilitators, banks, system suppliers and service providers) are perceived as a possible source of conflicts of interest between EBK, its employees or its customers.
+The annual assessment is performed by the company’s heads of departments and the CEO in connection with the annual internal control review.
+The assessment must, at minimum, consider whether EBK, its employees or persons who act on its behalf could find themselves in positions where they:

-• could achieve financial benefits or avoid financial losses at the expense of the interests of the owner banks or the mortgagees
+• could achieve financial benefits or avoid financial losses at the expense of the interests of the owner banks or the mortgage holders,

-• have financial or other grounds for prioritising the interests of a partner, facilitator or broker ahead of the interests of the owner bank or end customer.
+• have financial or other grounds for prioritising the interests of a partner, facilitator or broker ahead of the interests of the owner banks or end customers.

 Division of Roles and organisation

-In order to handle conflicts of interest in practice, a clear distinction will always be made between execution and controls.
+In order to handle conflicts of interest in practice, a clear distinction will always be made between execution and control.
 Such a division of roles provides a key instrument for dealing with conflicts of interest.
-Provision must be made for handling such conflicts to ensure that control functions and reporting in the company have adequate organisational independence in terms of who is responsible for discharging them.
+Provision must be made for handling such conflicts to ensure that control functions and reporting in the company have adequate organisational independence with respect to who is responsible for performing them.
 As far as possible, conflicts of interest must be handled by organising the potential source away.
 Employees must continuously provide the company with information on possible conflicts of interest which might arise.
-As soon as an employee becomes aware of a possible conflict, they must inform their immediate superior and risk-reducing measures must be implemented.
+As soon as an employee becomes aware of a possible conflict, they must inform their immediate supervisor and risk-reducing measures must be implemented.

 Personal transactions by employees

 EBK’s employees may conduct trades in financial instruments on their own account (personal transactions) which could come into conflict with EBK’s interests.
-The company’s board has therefore specified some restrictions which could be significant in preventing possible conflicts of interest and impartiality issues from arising, and which apply for all EBK employees.
+The company’s board has therefore imposed some restrictions which could be significant in preventing possible conflicts of interest and impartiality issues, and which apply to all EBK employees.

-• Personal transactions are not permitted in financial instruments issued by the shareholder banks in Eika Boligkreditt AS or Eika Gruppen AS.
+• Employees are not permitted to undertake personal transactions in financial instruments issued by the banks holding shares in Eika Boligkreditt AS or Eika Gruppen AS.

-• Prohibition on trading when in possession of inside information: Employees and their related parties may not trade, including subscribing to issues, if the employee is in possession of information on the financial instruments, their issuer or other conditions likely to influence the price of the financial instruments and which is not publicly available or known in the market (insider trading).
-Where primary insiders are concerned, special qualification requirements govern trading in financial instruments issued by the company which the primary insider is inside.
+• Trading when in possession of insider information is prohibited: Employees and their related parties may neither trade in nor subscribe for issues, if the employee is in possession of information about the financial instruments, their issuer or other conditions likely to influence the price of the instrument concerned, which is not publicly available or known in the market (insider trading).
+Special qualification requirements govern trading in financial instruments issued by a company in which the trader is a primary insider.
+In this connection, please also refer to EBK’s Guidelines for Handling the Duty of Disclosure.

-• Employees must not participate in other decisions in the company on the purchase or sale of or subscription to financial instruments issued by a company which the person concerned leads or holds a leading position in or where they are a director or a member of the corporate assembly.
+• Employees may otherwise not participate in company decisions relating to the purchase or sale of or subscription to financial instruments issued by a company which the person concerned leads or in which they hold a leading position or serve as a member of the board or corporate assembly.

-• Employees may not buy financial instruments from their employer’s business or sell financial instruments to their employer’s business.
+• Employees may not purchase financial instruments from EBK or sell financial instruments to the company in which they are employed.

-• Where the employee has authority to conduct trading in individual financial instruments for the company, and the company utilises this opportunity, the person concerned will be prohibited from trading in corresponding financial instruments.
+• Where an employee is authorised to undertake trades in individual financial instruments on behalf of the company, and the company makes use of this opportunity, the employee concerned is prohibited from trading – directly or indirectly – in equivalent financial instruments.

 • Employees are not permitted to buy or sell on their own account through EBK’s primary brokers.
-These are securities companies which regularly provide investment services of significant scope to EBK.
+Primary brokers are securities companies that regularly provide EBK with investment services of a material size and scale.

-“Significant scope” means more than 10 per cent of gross turnover for the past six months.
-The company will produce updated lists quarterly or as required specifying which securities companies may not be used.
-Updated lists are available in the company’s shared area.[2]
+The term “material size and scale” means more than 10 per cent of gross turnover in the past six months.
+The company will produce updated lists, quarterly or as required, specifying which securities companies may not be used.
+Updated lists are available in the company’s shared area.

-Restrictions on utilising primary brokers do not apply to subscribing for shares in relation to pre-emptive rights pursuant to the Norwegian Acts on limited liability and public limited liability companies.
+Restrictions on the use of primary brokers do not apply to subscribing for shares in relation to pre-emptive rights pursuant to the Norwegian Limited Liability Companies Act (Aksjeloven) and Public Limited Liability Companies Act (Allmennaksjeloven).

 Advance clearance

-All trading for an employee’s own account in bonds, certificates and other debt instruments must be cleared in advance in writing with the company’s CEO.
-Such clearance is not required for share trading.
+All personal transactions relating to derivatives, bonds, certificates and other debt instruments must obtain prior written clearance from the company’s CEO.
+Such clearance is not required for trading in shares.

-It is considered sufficient that the clearance duty coves types of instruments which the company can invest in.
-The CEO can delegate this clearance to a specifically designated person.
-Should the latter wishes to conduct their own trades, they must clear that with the CEO.
-The CEO must clear their own trades with the chair of the company’s board.
+It is considered sufficient that the duty to obtain clearance applies to instruments of a type in which the company may invest.
+The CEO may delegate this aspect of their duties to a specifically appointed individual.
+Should the latter wish to conduct personal transactions of their own, they must clear these with the CEO.
+The CEO must clear their own trades with the chair of the company’s board of directors.

-Employee trades can be cleared without further investigation of the investment portfolio if the financial instrument concerned falls outside the investment range in the company’s strategy for capital management and associated investment mandates.
+Personal transactions may be cleared without further investigation of the investment portfolio if the financial instrument concerned falls outside the area of investment in the company’s capital management strategy and associated investment mandates.

-Sections 9-1, 9-2 and 9-3 of the Act on Financial Institutions impose restrictions on directors and executives holding boardroom and management office in other financial institutions or in undertakings which have commercial ties with the financial institution, and on participating in business activity, since such offices may come into conflict with the financial institution’s interests.
-Holding such offices is basically prohibited unless they are considered insignificant in relation to the considerations which the Act is intended to address.
+Sections 9-1, 9-2 and 9-3 of the Norwegian Financial Institutions Act impose restrictions on financial institutions’ directors and executives with respect to taking directorships or management positions in other financial institutions or in undertakings which have commercial ties with the financial institution, and their participation in business activity, since such positions may come into conflict with the financial institution’s interests.
+Holding such positions is, in principle, prohibited unless they are considered immaterial to the purpose of the Act.

-EBK’s job instructions for the executive management and for people in key functions make it clear that taking on other work or offices requires approval.
-Furthermore, the instructions for the company’s board state that, as a rule, its directors cannot be directors or members of the executive management of another financial institution.
-However, this does not prevent employee representatives, CEOs or employees in the alliance banks from accounting for up to three quarters of the company’s directors, pursuant to section 9-1, paragraph 4 of the Act on Financial Institutions.
-When assessing boardroom and management posts in EBK, notification must be made in accordance with the following structure.
+EBK’s job descriptions and instructions for chief executives and holders of key functions explicitly require that approval be granted for other positions of employment and business-related elected offices.
+Furthermore, EBK’s board mandate states that, as a rule, members of its board of directors may not serve as directors or executives of another financial institution.
+However, this does not prevent employee representatives, CEOs or employees of Alliance banks from accounting for up to three quarters of the company’s directors, see section 9-1(4) of the Financial Institutions Act.

-See also the board instructions for a description of the assessment of directors’ impartiality and their duty of loyalty.
+See also the board’s mandate for a description of directors’ impartiality assessment and duty to act in good faith.

 Capital management